adinkojic/PLAV/README.md

 If using WSL, run PLAV's sim_with_sitl with ip 0.0.0.0.
-To figure out the IP to use for ArduPilot, run `ip route | awk '/^default/ {print $3}'` Then use that ip in `../Tools/autotest/sim_vehicle.py -f JSON:[WINDOWSIP] --console --map`
+To figure out the IP to use for ArduPilot, run `ip route | awk '/^default/ {print $3}'` Then use that ip in `../Tools/autotest/sim_vehicle.py -f JSON:[WINDOWSIP] --console --map` from the ArduPlane directory.

 If using Linux, use default values